leifgehrmann/lego-art-map-generator/README.md

 # lego-art-map-generator
-Scripts for generating custom mosaics for the LEGO Art 'World Map' set
+Scripts for generating custom mosaics for the LEGO Art 'World Map' set.

+This project is not affiliated with The Lego Group.